 An issuer who has delayed the disclosure of inside information will need to inform the FCA of this fact and must be prepared to provide a written explanation of how the conditions for delay were satisfied.

-Implementing Regulation (EU) 2016/1055 on public disclosure of inside information and for delaying the public disclosure of inside information, available here, should be reviewed for further information on this topic.
+Implementing Regulation (EU) 2016/1055 as retained under UK law on public disclosure of inside information and for delaying the public disclosure of inside information, available here, should be reviewed for further information on this topic.

 Once information has been publicly disclosed by an issuer it is no longer inside information.Note that there are further disclosure requirements in relation to market soundings and in relation to REMIT.
 For information on those, contact us here.